 President Lincoln, you had a question.

 President Abraham Lincoln (1809-1865) was the sixteenth U.S. president, serving from 1861 until his assassination in 1865.

-How do we invest in a Fannie Mae?
+How do I invest in a Fannie Mae?

 The Federal National Mortgage Association (FNMA, or Fannie Mae) is a corporation set up by the U.S. government to encourage home ownership by buying mortgages from banks, thus freeing the banks to lend more money.
 They issued stock, and people can invest in it.
 The company issued spectacularly bad loans en masse, and went about as bankrupt as you can get during the real estate crash of 2008.
 It was bailed out by taxpayers and taken over by the government.